wolfSSL/wolfssh/README.md

 TPM
 ===

-wolfSSH now supports TPM support with client key authentication.
+wolfSSH now supports TPM public key authentication.

 When using TPM for client side public key authentication wolfSSH has dependencies on wolfCrypt and wolfTPM.
 Youll also need to have a tpm simulator